randomstate/doctrine-scopes/README.md

 Laravel Eloquent provides it.
 Doctrine2 didn't.

-This package fixes that 👌.
+This package fixes that 👌

+**This gives you the full power of the query builder for scoping your queries, whereas the built-in Filters doesn't allow joins and expects you to write the SQL yourself.**

 ## Getting Started